uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec02.md

 :   the number is too large to be represented, e.g. multiply the largest representable number by 10.
 This gives `inf` (infinity) with `numpy.double`s and is usually "fatal".

 Underflow
-:   the number is too small to be reprsented, e.g. divide the smallest representable number by 10.
+:   the number is too small to be represented, e.g. divide the smallest representable number by 10.
 This gives $0$ and may not be immediately obvious.

 Divide by zero
 :   gives a result of `inf`, but $\frac{0}{0}$ gives `nan` (not a number)